oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     A synchronous method that returns a cursor associated with the connection.

+.. method:: AsyncConnection.decode_oson(data)

+    A synchronous method that decodes OSON-encoded bytes and returns the object encoded in those bytes.
+This is useful for fetching columns which have the check constraint ``IS JSON FORMAT OSON`` enabled.

+    .. versionadded:: 2.1.0

+.. method:: AsyncConnection.encode_oson(value)

+    A synchronous method that encodes a Python value into OSON-encoded bytes and returns them.
+This is useful for inserting into columns which have the check constraint ``IS JSON FORMAT OSON`` enabled.

+    .. versionadded:: 2.1.0

 .. method:: AsyncConnection.execute(statement, parameters=[])

     Executes a statement against the database.